CamIce2002/TheMrNewVegas.github.io/docs/6poti/3-Install.md

 ### 4.)
 Installing the Modlist

-- If you are installing the list through Wabbajack’s Gallery, go to “Browse Modlists” then search Path of the Incarnate.
+- If you are installing the list through Wabbajack’s Gallery, go to “Browse lists” then check "Non-featured" and search for Path of the Incarnate.
 Click the download icon.

 - If you are installing the list using a downloaded .wabba file, then click on "Install from Disk" and set the Target Modlist path to your file.

 - Set your modlist installation location to wherever your would like it (IE: C:/Modlists/POTI) & it will automatically create the downloads directory for you.
-Press the play button when you are done and installation will begin.
+Press the Install button when you are done and installation will begin.

 ### 5.)
 Mod Organizer 2 Setup

 - After Wabbajack installation is done, make sure in Mod Organizer that the OpenMW application directories in the dropdown menu match the locations on your system.
-If they do not, change them so that they do.
+If they do not, change them so that they do as detailed below.

 - Launch ModOrganizer.exe from your POTI folder, navigate to the dropdown menu at the top right, select it, then select "Edit".